inoxlang/inox/docs/builtin.md

 chrome namespace.
 ### chrome.Handle

-the Handle function creates a new Chrome handle that provides methods to interact with a web browser instance.
+The Handle function creates a new Chrome handle that provides methods to interact with a web browser instance.
 You should call its .close() method when you are finished using it.

 The project server downloads a Chromium browser if none is present.
 The list of checked paths can be found here: https://github.com/inoxlang/inox/blob/master/internal/globals/chrome_ns/download.go#L114C1-L114C43.
 If you are not using the project server you have to install Chrome or Chromium.

+The browser instance always forwards the HTTP requests to a local proxy server that runs inside an Inox process.
+Therefore make sure to add the necessary HTTP permissions in the manifest.

 **examples**